stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/8-rbac.md

 ## Introduction

-In this lab, you'll explore Role-Based Access Control (RBAC) in Kubernetes, which is a crucial mechanism for securing your cluster.
+In this lab, you will explore Role-Based Access Control (RBAC) in Kubernetes, which is a crucial mechanism for securing your cluster.

 RBAC allows you to control who can access the Kubernetes API and what actions they can perform.
 This security model is essential for multi-tenant clusters and environments with strict security requirements.

 You'll learn how to create and manage service accounts, roles, and role bindings, and understand how they work together to provide fine-grained access control.

-Additionally, you'll see how pods can use service accounts to interact with the Kubernetes API securely.
+Additionally, you will see how pods can use service accounts to interact with the Kubernetes API securely.

 ## Objectives